The Final Girls: Release

 The Final Girls had its world premiere on March 13, 2015 at South by Southwest.
 The film was one of the festival's opening night films, screening at The Paramount Theatre.
 It then closed the Stanley Film Festival on May 2, 2015, and had a gala premiere at the Los Angeles Film Festival on June 16, 2015.
 The film also later screened at the 2015 Toronto International Film Festival on September 19, 2015, and the Sitges Film Festival on October 12, 2015.

 The film received a video on demand and limited release on October 9, 2015 by Stage 6 Films.
 In April 2016, two special midnight screenings of the film were held at the Sunshine Cinema in New York City, followed by a Q&A with co-star Alia Shawkat and director Todd Strauss-Schulson.
 A panel for the film was held at San Diego Comic-Con on July 23, 2016, with Strauss-Schulson, Fortin, Miller, Middleditch, and Trimbur appearing.
+Vertical Entertainment theatrically distributed the film, but did not receive a marquee credit in the beginning.